 Use the filter options provided below to narrow the project list.

 In June 2014, the State Government announced the Forrestfield Airport Link, a $2 billion train line running from the Midland line near Bayswater Station, servicing the airport and finishing in the Forrestfield/High Wycombe area.
 The train line is scheduled to be up and running by 2021.
 Following this announcement, the then Shire of Kalamunda* started to explore the opportunities that a new train station could bring to the surrounding areas.
 This meant moving away from the industrial land uses, previously proposed, and focusing on urban uses more suitable for a train station precinct.
-This meant moving away from previously proposed industrial land uses, and focusing on urban uses more suitable for a train station precinct.

 The new focus resulted in planning for the delivery of high density residential housing, a new activity centre and a commercially focused precinct based around the new train station.
 In line with the North-East Subregional Framework, the aim is to connect people with their place of work and recreation.